 The evaluation teams recommended option 1 above.
 In this option, the evaluators would normalize the Calendar Year 2020 energy efficiency program savings, essentially aiming to estimate savings as if the pandemic had not occurred.
 This option would put the fully deemed and custom calculated savings on a level playing field, as those measures fully deemed by the Illinois Statewide Technical Reference Manual (TRM) will not have their savings affected by the pandemic.
 Additionally, this option gives the utilities savings for an “expected” or “typical” year and treats the gas measures (which are claimed for the first year only) and the electric measures (which are claimed using Cumulative Persisting Annual Savings) equivalently.

 Several SAG meetings were held in summer 2020 to further discuss this issue.
-The process to date and final resolution is described below.
+The process and final resolution is described below.

 Process: